 Fiber may be soluble or insoluble.
 Soluble fiber partially dissolves in water, forming a gel-like substance which slows digestion, producing feelings of fullness.
 Because soluble fiber slows stomach emptying, it affects blood sugar levels and may help prevent insulin sensitivity or diabetes.
 Soluble fiber also reduces the absorption rate of LDL cholesterol (often referred to as Bad cholesterol).

 Insoluble fiber doesn’t dissolve.
-Instead, insoluble fibber adds bulk to diets, while acting as a laxative.
-While most dietary soluble fiber comes from fruits, vegetables and nuts, the bulk of insoluble fiber comes from whole grains and vegetables.
+Instead, insoluble fiber adds bulk to diets, while acting as a laxative.
+While most dietary soluble fiber comes from fruits, vegetables, and nuts, the bulk of insoluble fiber comes from whole grains and vegetables.